mhoennig/hs.hsadmin.ng/doc/rbac.md

 #### RbacReferenceType

 The enum *RbacReferenceType* describes the type of reference.
-It's only needed to make it easier to find the referred object in *RbacUser*, *RbacRole* or *RbacPermission*.
+It's only needed to make it easier to find the referred object in *RbacSubject*, *RbacRole* or *RbacPermission*.

-#### RbacUser
+#### RbacSubject

-An *RbacUser* is a type of RBAC-subject which references a login account outside this system, identified by a name (usually an email-address).
+An *RbacSubject* is a type of RBAC-subject which references a login account outside this system, identified by a name (usually an email-address).

-*RbacUser*s can be assigned to multiple *RbacRole*s, through which they can get permissions to *RbacObject*s.
+*RbacSubject*s can be assigned to multiple *RbacRole*s, through which they can get permissions to *RbacObject*s.

-The primary key of the *RbacUser* is identical to its related *RbacReference*.
+The primary key of the *RbacSubject* is identical to its related *RbacReference*.

 #### RbacRole

 An *RbacRole* represents a collection of directly or indirectly assigned *RbacPermission*s.
-Each *RbacRole* can be assigned to *RbacUser*s or to another *RbacRole*.
+Each *RbacRole* can be assigned to *RbacSubject*s or to another *RbacRole*.

 Both kinds of assignments are represented via *RbacGrant*.